Stephen Crawford (politician): Political career

 In 2017, Crawford ran for the Ontario PC Party nomination in the riding of Oakville, defeating his opponents in the second round of voting.
 In the 2018 Ontario general election, Crawford ran against Liberal incumbent MPP, Kevin Flynn.
 Crawford defeated Flynn by 4,510 votes, ending his 15-year tenure as Oakville's MPP.

 On August 9, 2018, Crawford was named the chair of the Finance and Economic Affairs Committee.

 On November 21, 2018, Crawford announced his first private members bill, Bill 55, also known as the Safeguarding Our Information Act, 2018.
 In a 2018 editorial, he said the purpose of the bill was to prevent government institutions from accessing the private financial data of Ontario residents without their consent.

 On June 26, 2019, Crawford was named the Parliamentary Assistant to the Minister of Infrastructure.
 He served in this role from 2019-2021.

 On June 21, 2021, Crawford sent a letter to Oakville Mayor Rob Burton urging the town to request a Ministerial Zoning Order to protect Glen Abbey Golf Course from a proposed development.
 The development was cancelled in July 2021.

 In July 2021, Crawford was appointed to the role of Parliamentary Assistant to the Minister of Energy, a position he held until 2022.

 Crawford was re-elected in the 2022 election and, on June 29, 2022, he was sworn in as the Parliamentary Assistant to the Minister of Finance.
 On June 6, 2024, he became Associate Minister of Mines as part of Ontario's Ministry of Mines.

 Crawford was again re-elected in the 2025 election, marking his third consecutive election victory.
 He was appointed Minister of Public and Business Service Delivery and Procurement on March 19, 2025.

 Personal life

-Crawford resides in Oakville, Ontario with his wife Najia and children.
+Crawford resides in Oakville, Ontario with his wife and children.